-This homemade walnut milk makes a rich and creamy plant-based, dairy-free milk that is usable in sweet or savory recipes.
+This homemade walnut milk is a rich and creamy dairy-free milk that is delicious for drinking or using in recipes.

-I've been relying on my Homemade Coconut Milk, but I recently began investigating a few things, including foods for my blood type.
-I worked at a health food store during the blood type diet prime years, and I had numerous customers who swore by its effectiveness!
+While I typically rely on my Homemade Coconut Milk, recently, I began investigating a few things, including foods for my blood type.
+I used to work at a health food store and had numerous customers who swore by eating for their blood type, so it always interested me.

 What does walnut milk taste like?